 Notable Solar Installations in New Jersey

 - The largest rooftop solar array in North America was installed in spring 2012 by Holt Logistics, on the roof of its Gloucester Marine Terminal warehouse facility.
 The 9 MW project features more than 27,000 panels spread out over 1.1 million square feet.
+The installation will provide 80% of the facilities energy needs, displacing the carbon dioxide equivalent of the emissions from 1,200 cars.

 - McGraw-Hill has installed a 14 MW ground-mounted photovoltaic system near two of its corporate buildings in East Windsor.
 The project led to 294 jobs at peak construction and is expected to cut the company’s global carbon emissions by 10 percent.